SirRuBick/nvim/README.md

 - [ ] update doc
 - [ ] clipboard under tmux
 - [ ] learn neogit
-- [] vim visual multi is not working anymore
+- [ ] vim visual multi is not working anymore
+- [ ] lsp-format-modifications is not configured, conflict with conform?

 ### Plugins to explore
 | Section  | Plugins | Notes |